Boursin Cheese vs Raclette du Valais Cheese

 Boursin Cheese has a fat content of high and a moisture content of low.
 Boursin's texture can be described as "soft and creamy".
 Raclette du Valais Cheese has a moisture content of 36-44%.
 Raclette du Valais's texture can be described as "semisoft, smooth".

-Boursin Cheese has a garlic and herbs, pepper, or shallots and chive flavor.
+Boursin Cheese has a garlic and herbs, pepper, or shallots and chive taste.
 Boursin's aroma can be described as "mild".
-Raclette du Valais Cheese has a 'slightly lactic', 'milky', 'mildly acidic', 'fresh butter', 'floral', 'vegetal' flavor.
+Raclette du Valais Cheese has a 'slightly lactic', 'milky', 'mildly acidic', 'fresh butter', 'floral', 'vegetal' taste.

 Appearance and Aging